 Any problems, ring Guy on 0411 520 850.

-The main purpose of the printer is to allow tutors to make copies of documents and the main way that it does so is by scanning and then printing.
+- The purpose of the printer is to allow tutors to make copies of documents and the main way that it does so is by scanning and then printing.

-In addition, you can (in principle) make copies from images on a usb stick, or from files (images or pdf documents) on a smartphone, or from files on a laptop.
-To do any of these, you will either need to read through the manual (downloadable from
+- In addition, you can make copies from images on a usb stick, or from files (images or pdf documents) on a smartphone, or from files on a laptop if you are familiar with these processes.

 The latest information about our defibrillators can always be found on our defibrillators’ page.